-Ahead of Sotheby’s Contemporary Curated sale in London on 11 April, which features works by YBAs (Young British Artists) Damien Hirst, Gary Hume, Sam Taylor-Johnson and many others, we look more closely at who the YBAs were, and the importance of their work to the evolution of contemporary art.
+Sotheby’s Contemporary Art Online sale in London is open for bidding from 31 March to 8 April and features works by YBAs (Young British Artists) Sarah Lucas and Simon Patterson, we look more closely at who the YBAs were and the importance of their work to the evolution of contemporary art.

 They were known for their extreme openness to creating art using many different, often non-art materials — from crushing found objects with a steam roller to preserving dead animals, to the development of the artistic installation — and for their willingness to shock.
 Works by the YBAs are among some of the best known and controversial in modern art history, with Tracey’s Emin’s My Bed — her own bed, littered in used condoms, tissues and underwear, exhibited as an artwork — and Damien Hirst’s The Physical Impossibility of Death in the Mind of Someone Living, more commonly known as simply ‘The Shark’, in which a dead shark is suspended in a tank of formaldehyde, among the best known.